 This is my list of the BEST denture adhesives, based on my experience AND what my patients have told me over the past 35 years!
 This list is based on real patients giving real opinions and feedback for almost 4 decades.
 I have ignored online reviews and website-based information, because the writers are either not dentists or they are just trying to sell you a product.

-IN FIRST PLACE - I think the best denture glue is DENTEK SECURE, (in the USA, Canada and the U.K.), which is also marketed under the name Fitty Dent in most other countries around the world.
+IN Joint FIRST PLACE - Equal to Adhesadent, the best denture glue is DENTEK SECURE, (in the USA, Canada and the U.K.), which is also marketed under the name Fitty Dent in most other countries around the world.

 It claims to be the only non water-soluble denture glue.
 This means that it doesn't dissolve in saliva, and so it doesn't wash out from under your denture over time as the day goes by.
 It lasts and lasts.

 Dentek Secure was originally developed for troublesome LOWER full dentures - the most difficult denture situation, because the lower jaw line where the denture sits is much smaller than for an upper denture - there's not much for the lower full denture to grip onto.